TL;DR

 | Category | Developer Tools | Developer Tools |

 Fork is a user-friendly Git client designed to simplify version control tasks for developers of all skill levels.
 It boasts a clean, intuitive interface and a comprehensive feature set, including interactive rebase, visual merge conflict resolution, and Git-flow support.
-Since its initial release, Fork has focused on providing a more guided and accessible Git experience.
-In 2026, Fork has continued to evolve, adding features such as improved branch management, enhanced commit history visualization, and support for new Git features like sparse checkouts.
+Fork provides a more guided and accessible Git experience with features like expandable/collapsible merge commits in the commit graph.
 Its interactive rebase feature is particularly well-regarded for making complex Git operations easier to understand and execute.
-Fork is available exclusively on macOS and Windows, and it offers a commercial license with a free trial period.
-Its focus on usability makes it a popular choice for both individual developers and teams.
+Fork is available on macOS and Windows.
+The license costs $59.99 as a one-time purchase for personal and commercial use (1 user, up to 3 machines).

 Fork provides a highly visual and intuitive interactive rebase interface.
 Users can easily reorder, squash, and edit commits with drag-and-drop functionality.
 Conflict resolution is simplified with clear visual cues and a user-friendly merge tool, making it an excellent feature for both beginners and experienced developers.

-Verdict: Fork's interactive rebase feature is much more user-friendly and visually intuitive than Sublime Merge's.
+Verdict: Fork's interactive rebase feature is much more user-friendly and visually intuitive than Sublime Merge's command-line approach.

 Fork offers a visual merge conflict resolution tool that simplifies the process.
 It provides a clear comparison of conflicting changes and allows users to choose which changes to keep.
 While it's user-friendly, it may lack some of the advanced customization options available in Sublime Merge.